 Work began in 1760 and the foundation stone laid by the Lord Mayor that October.
+(At the same time, a major renovation of old London Bridge was raking place).
 Some Kentish ragstone from quarries around Maidstone was used but the bridge was primarily made from 36,000 tons of Portland stone, shaped by masons at a quarry in Dorset.
 Mylne faced similar supply problems to that encountered by Sir Christopher Wren when building his churches and St. Paul’s following the Great Fire.
 Blocks could take up to sixteen months to arrive from Dorset by ship following the placing of orders and this delayed construction work.

 In 1766 an additional £91,000 was raised.
 By that same year the bridge was complete to the point where it could be used by toll-paying pedestrians, two years later by horse-riders, and finally in November 1769 for carriages.